Russia's ambassador to Turkey assassinated in Ankara

 "Only death will remove me from here.
 Everyone who has taken part in this oppression will one by one pay for it," he said.

-• The shooting occurred a day before diplomats from Turkey, Iran and Russia are scheduled to meet in Moscow to discuss the situation in Aleppo.
+• The shooting occurred a day before diplomats from Turkey, Iran and Russia are scheduled to meet in Moscow to discuss the situation in the besieged Syrian city of Aleppo.

-• Authorities haven't said who they believe was responsible for the attack.
+• "We are currently in contact with Turkish authorities, who are assuring us that a thorough, comprehensive investigation will be conducted," Russian foreign ministry spokeswoman Maria Zakharova said in remarks broadcast on Russian television.
+"Murderers will be punished.
+Terrorism won't sustain.
+We'll fight it."

-• Anadolu reported that the gunman had been neutralized.
-But it was not immediately clear whether the attacker was killed or captured by police.
+• "This attack shows the most disgusting and barbaric face of terrorism," Turkey's foreign ministry said in a statement, vowing to fight terrorism alongside Russia and its other allies.

 • The attack occurred at the Cagdas Sanat Merkezi modern arts center in Ankara.
+The arts center is located in a posh, upper-middle-class neighborhood, near luxury hotels and many foreign embassies.

-• The foreign ministry described Karlov as an "outstanding diplomat."
+• Russia's foreign ministry described Karlov as an "outstanding diplomat."

 "He's a diplomat who's contributed a lot in fighting terrorism during his career," Zakharova said.